szeyick/JavaFX/Nodes/resources/README.md

 In this example, we create a slider to which we add a listener.
 The code looks a little funny because that is a lambda expression which is part of the Java 8 API.
 It essentially creates an anonymous inner class that executes a function.

+### Shapes

+The shapes that you can draw in JavaFX are very similar to those that you can draw in Swing.
+In shape drawing, we mostly just define the point on the screen where we wish to draw, then set the properties of the shape that we want to draw then the API handles the rest.